Election Day showcases security steps, new voting laws - NewsBreak

 These claims were rejected by judges and election officials of both parties who certified the results and Trump’s own attorney general, who said federal law enforcement had not seen fraud “on a scale that could have effected a different outcome in the election.”

 Voting rights groups said various hotlines would be available to assist voters who have questions or encounter problems at the polls or with their mail ballots.
-Damon Hewitt, whose group the Lawyers’ Committee for Civil Rights Under Law leads the effort, said Tuesday presented an important test.Live Results: 2021 Virginia state elections
+Damon Hewitt, whose group the Lawyers’ Committee for Civil Rights Under Law leads the effort, said Tuesday presented an important test.Georgia woman says she received $700 ER bill – despite leaving without treatment

 “It’s a test of voters to run the gauntlet, to figure out these new rules and restrictions,” Hewitt said.
 “And frankly, it’s also a test of our democracy: How strong can it be, and are we willing to tolerate these efforts to make it harder for people to vote.”